PURCHASE OF A HOME

 Title System in Manitoba

-Certain provinces and some U.S. states have a "deed" system .
 In Manitoba, ownership is evidenced by a certificate of title.
-The "title" system has certain advantages, primarily that the government certifies accuracy of the title thereby eliminating the necessity of title insurance.
+The "title" system has certain advantages, primarily that the government certifies accuracy of the title thereby eliminating the necessity of title insurance to protect your interest.
 Unfortunately, this system involves processing time by the Land Titles Office and creates delays in document registration and issue of your new title, of 2 - 4 weeks.

 Title Description